winitzki/scall/tutorial/programming_dhall.md

 But we cannot implement any values of type `LeibnizEqual T x y` when `x` and `y` are different values.
 More precisely, this will happen for any `x` and `y` such that the Dhall type-checker will think that `f x` and `f y` are not the same type.

-Keep in mind that the Dhall type-checker will not always detect semantic equality in situations where the expressions are syntactically different.
+Keep in mind that the Dhall type-checker will not always detect semantic equality in situations where the expressions are syntactically different but actually equal after evaluation.
-For example, `y * 2` will always evaluate to the same natural number as `y + y`, but the Dhall type-checker will not recognize that in situations where `y` is a bound variable whose value is not yet known.
+For example, `y * 2` will always evaluate to the same natural number as `y + y`.
+But the Dhall type-checker will not recognize that `y * 2 === y + y` when `y` is a parameter whose value is not yet known.
 As an example, we will not be able to create values of type `λ(y : Natural) → LeibnizEqual Natural (y * 2) (y + y)`.
 This is one of the limitations of the Dhall interpreter with respect to dependent types.